Danzo0l/CVRoad-py/README.md

 This module for cars without driver.
 Based on opencv.
 For setup project you should run file "main.py" `python3 main.py`
-It's my first project on python in computer vision.
+It's my first project on python in computer vision, works with some errors and inaccuracies.

 ![cv-image](img.svg)